priestyMe/oyeoy-github-actions/README.md

 1. Optionally, click **Delete branch** to delete your `welcome-workflow` branch.
 1. Wait about 20 seconds for actions to run, then refresh this page (the one you're following instructions from) and an action will automatically close this step and open the next one.

+This PR triggers the GitHub Action in previous steps

 <footer>

 <!--